Pharmaceutical Benefits Scheme - new and amended listings

 Questions and answers

 The Schedule of Pharmaceutical Benefits has been updated to show the new and amended listings.
-Health professionals will decide if their patient is eligible.
-Some of these medicines will require patients to meet particular restriction criteria listed in the Schedule of Pharmaceutical Benefits.
+Health professionals will decide if their patient is eligible under the restriction criteria listed in the Schedule of Pharmaceutical Benefits.